It’s the high cost of free that’s getting me down.

 Everyone is looking out for themselves.
 But everyone looking out for number one seems to have impoverished us collectively.
 Even with more total written content, it often feels like there’s less one can like.
 It’s no problem to find articles to read, pictures to look at, videos to watch, but there’s more dreck to sort through before the good stuff is found.
 This extra time that it takes to sift through the crap is part of what makes free so expensive.
 Another thing that gets expensive is the difficulty of finding trust.
 My friends are fine, but they don’t know everything and the bigger the circle, the less sure I am that I should trust the source.
 And many of my friends, while well meaning, aren’t expert on everything.

 After trust, there’s the issue of accumulating enough information to make a decision.
 There are fewer places to find gear surveys to know what choices are and how to evaluate the gear.
 Fewer still compare products in the same category—and even fewer have the resources to come up with lab tests to check manufacturer’s claims.
 Nowadays, if you want a fast wheel set, it’s hard to know first what’s available, then how to compare choices.
-Yes there are spec sheets, but they are often designed to both reveal and obfuscate.
+Yes there are spec sheets, but they are often designed to both reveal (strengths) and obfuscate (weaknesses).
 Trustworthy independent sources would be nice for the consumer to have so those sources can utilize time and expertise with wheels before the consumer plunks down somewhere between $1,000-$3,000.

 Another difficulty is learning about what’s going on that you don’t know to look for.
 Gravel racing wouldn’t be a thing today if it weren’t for magazines sounding the trumpet, though they certainly have a vested interest in it.
 Fixed-gear crits were once a local phenomenon that you had to know somebody to find out about.
 Mountain biking was very much grown with media.